 The Trump campaign told JNS.org, “the Obama administration’s decision to strike the word 'Israel' after 'Jerusalem' was a capitulation to Israel's enemies, and a posthumous embarrassment to Shimon Peres, whose memory the president was attempting to honor.”

 The White House move followed longstanding U.S. policy since 1949 of not recognizing Jerusalem as Israel’s capital or even as belonging to Israel.
-Instead, the U.S. has proposed the future of Jerusalem be settled through a negotiated settlement.
+Instead, the U.S. has proposed settling the future of Jerusalem through a negotiated deal.